 Succession is the process by which someone passes on an asset (croft) either during their lifetime or in their Will.
+It is something people do not necessarily want to think about.
 When it comes to crofting, succession is very important, and it is a good idea to have given it some thought, regardless of your current situation or age.

-Crofting plays a vital role in the Highlands and Islands.
+Crofting plays a vital role in the life of the Highlands and Islands.
 Crofts are in great demand, and so crofts which are not being used are a lost opportunity.
 The longer that a croft is not being worked, the land, the fencing, buildings and drainage will deteriorate.
 This will make it more difficult and expensive for the next crofter to bring the croft back into use.

-When the time comes that you no longer use your croft, choosing to pass it on during your lifetime (living succession) has several to you and your successor(s).
+When the time comes that you no longer use your croft, choosing to pass it on during your lifetime has several benefits to you and your successor(s).